Mature Masculine

 • What are the unwritten rules?

-We can't be effective if we don't know the terrain.
+We cannot be effective if we do not know the terrain.

 Stay Engaged